rioastamal/astahttpd/README.md

 What is astahttpd?
 ------------------

 astahttpd is free and open source web server written using 100% pure PHP.
+It uses socket_select() to achieve asynchronus event-driven connection.
 Currently astahttpd v0.1-RC1 support these following features:

    - GET, POST, and HEAD methods
    - Alias directories